 Financially independent people are happier

 Financially independent people seem to be better able to visualize the future benefits of defining their goals.

 One earns to spend.

 Frugality is way different than being stingy.
 As such, kuripot individuals are practical and have a goal in mind.
 They just don’t squander their money with just about anything.
-In fact the Bible says something about stinginess, not same as thrift.
+The Bible says something about stinginess, not the same as thrift.

 24 One person gives freely, yet gains even more;

 Being Kuripot or frugality is a different mindset.
 Individuals who are thrifty as previously stated have a goal when it comes to their money.
 I am a frugal person.
 I know where to put my money and how to use it.
 How about you?

 One of the key principals of personal finance is "pay yourself first."

 "Pay yourself first" doesn't refer to how you earn money, contrary to what the phrase implies.
 It refers to how to save money.